ftelschow/ResearchGroup/_pages/publications.md

 ## 2023

 **Estimation of Expected Euler Characteristic Curves of Nonstationary Smooth Gaussian Random Fields.**
-F. Telschow, D. Cheng, and P. Pranav, A. Schwartzman.
+F. Telschow, D. Cheng, P. Pranav, and A. Schwartzman.
 To appear The Annals of Statistics

 **Confidence Tubes for Curves on SO(3) and Identification of Subject-specific Gait Change After Kneeling**
-F. Telschow, M. Pierrynowski, S. Huckemann.
+F. Telschow, M. Pierrynowski, and S. Huckemann.
 *Journal of the Royal Statistical Society Series C: Applied Statistics*
 https://doi.org/10.1093/jrsssc/qlad060